Zoo's old-school prognosticator gears up for annual Hedgehog Day prediction

-Punxsutawney Phil may hog most of the attention on Groundhog Day, but Oregon Zoo traditionalists say Jabari the hedgehog is the one to watch.
-The spiny little creature, whose name is Swahili for "brave one," will boldly make his prediction Saturday, Feb.
-2, at 10:30 a.m. in the zoo's entry plaza: Will it be an early spring this year, or should we hunker down for six more weeks of winter?
+Punxsutawney Phil may hog most of the attention on Feb.
+2, but Oregon Zoo traditionalists say a young hedgehog known as FuFu is actually the one to watch.
+The spiny little creature will make her prediction Friday, Feb.
+2, at 10 a.m.: Will it be an early spring this year, or should we hunker down for six more weeks of winter?

 According to records from StormFax Weather Almanac, Phil's predictions have been correct about 39 percent of the time.
-Oregon Zoo hedgehogs have been slightly less successful with a 38 percent accuracy rate.
+Oregon Zoo hedgehogs have been slightly more successful with about a 53 percent accuracy rate.

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.